 Compared to previous generations, we can expect to live longer healthier lives.
 In the past, people retired at 65 usually passing away within several years.
 Now ,the average life expectancy has risen to 78.
 The interesting thing about average life expectancy is that it factors in all those that are gone.
 This means that if you are in reasonably good health, there is a good chance you will survive into your 80's, 90's, or even longer.

 With the ongoing advances in medical treatment and healthcare improvements, longevity will continue to increase.
 This has many implications into your quality of life and stresses the importance of maintaining a healthy lifestyle.
-Further, people who delay retirement or never retire tend to live longer than those who retire earlier.
+Further, people who delay retirement or don't retire tend to live longer than those who retire earlier.
 This might be explained by the fact they feel their life has greater meaning, they keep more active, and are socially engaged.
 One study by the National Bureau of Economic Research indicates a 5-6% increase in illness and 6-9% decline in mental health after retiring.
 Other adverse health effects include obesity, mobility, and depression.
 The key is to remain active, social and engaged.